 Our family members are clear in their writing.
 I can easily know what they write.
-On the other hand, although questions by members of the public are edited for grammar and spelling before they are being posted in my Question-Answer Series, you can differentiate them if you examine closely.
+On the other hand, although questions by members of the public are edited for grammar and spelling before they are being posted in my Question-Answer Series, you can differentiate our Shaolin Wahnam Family members from non-members if you examine closely.

 Clear writing shows mental clarity.
 I am glad our training has resulted in mental clarity demonstrated in the e-mails our students sent to me.

 Our family members are polite.
 Your opening paragraph is a good example.
 Some members of the public do not even bother to address the person they send their e-mails to.
 They just start asking their questions.